 We gained the mouth of the hall and picked up speed.
-Once we hit the darkness, I slipped off my shoes and moved as fast as I could manage.
-I had no plan, no thought for how to smooth this scandal or keep Aberdine from ruining me if I was discovered to be involved – for I knew he could, it was his word against mine, and I had already learned the hard way long ago that no one would believe my word over a lord’s.
+Once we hit the darkness, I slipped off my shoes again and moved as fast as I could manage.
+I had no plan, no thought for how to smooth this scandal or keep Aberdine from ruining me if my involvement was discovered – for I knew he could, it was his word against mine, and I had learned the hard way long ago that no one would believe my word over a lord’s.

-We crept down the hallway as quickly as possible, my ears straining to detect anything other than the sound of my own roaring pulse.
+We crept down the hallway as quickly as possible.
+My ears strained to detect anything over the sound of my roaring pulse.
 A few paces later, I heard a soft, muffled cry from the nearest doorway, and without thinking, ran forward and twisted the handle.
 It was locked.
-I clenched my fist and banged on it as hard as possible.
+I raised my fist and banged on it as hard as possible.

 “Oi!”
-I yelled, mimicking one of the common accents I had heard so often in the streets of London since arriving here.
-I spent so much time manipulating my voice to hide what I was feeling from those around me that I had grown quite adept at altering it to impersonate others as well.
+I yelled, mimicking one of the common accents I had heard in the streets of London.
+I spent so much time manipulating my voice to hide what I was feeling from those around me that I had grown quite adept at altering it to impersonate others.
 “Mary, that you in there?
 Mrs. Putnam been asking fer ya, she has.
 Ya best come out now an’ quit yer caterwauling.
 She migh’ go easier on ya, ifn’ ya go to her afore she finds ya here.”

-On the other side of the door there was silence.
-Well, at least that meant that whatever had been happening had stopped.
+Silence fell on the other side of the door.
+Good.
+That meant whatever had been happening had stopped.

-I banged on the door again.
+I banged on it again.
 “Oi!
-Ye hear me, ye daft wench?”
+Ye hear me, ya daft wench?”

-Just then a portly older woman came running around the opposite side of the hallway that we had entered from.
-She was huffing and puffing something awful, and right on her heels were two brutishly large men I could only hope were the footmen I had asked for.
+Just then, a portly older woman in the duke’s livery came running around the opposite corner of the hallway.
+She huffed and puffed something awful.
+Right on her heels were two brutishly large men I could only hope were the footmen I had summoned.